-(b) He engages in deviate sexual intercourse with another person who is mentally incapacitated.
+(b) He engages in deviate sexual intercourse with another person who is mentally incapacitated or who is incapable of consent because he or she is an individual with an intellectual disability.

 (2) Sodomy in the second degree is a Class C felony.